crossplane/crossplane/design/one-pager-terrajet-metadata-extraction.md

 ## Proposal
+There is a wealth of metadata available in the [Terraform registry] that we can use to enrich the generated resources such as category names for the Terraform resources.
+For example, a provider implementation may opt to use the category names to group respective APIs.
+Or the examples provided in the Terraform registry hint at reference fields that can help us in auto-generating cross-resource references (that appear in those HCL configurations).

+While working on generating example manifests for the big three Terrajet-based providers `provider-jet-aws`, `provider-jet-gcp` and `provider-jet-azure` in the context of the corresponding [Terrajet issue #48], we have seen utility in extracting such metadata from the Terraform registry and use it to generate example manifests and documentation.
+In this document, we would like to propose:
+- A metadata format that we can optionally use in the Terrajet-based provider repositories to generate example manifests, documentation, etc.,
+- A concept of metadata extractors from Terraform registry and potentially from other sources for Terrajet-based providers,
+- A new Terrajet codegen pipeline to generate example manifests, which can optionally be invoked in Terrajet-based providers during code generation, accepting the scraped metadata from the Terraform registry.
+- Extension of existing Terrajet codegen pipelines to also generate documentation on `struct`s and fields.

 We propose to scrape metadata about the Terraform providers and their resources from the [Terraform registry] and to define an easily consumable format for storing the scraped metadata.
 We can use the extracted metadata later in the